SparseLinearAlgebra/spbla/docs/joss/paper.md

 Table contains matrix name, number of rows in the matrix (the same as number of columns), number of non-zero elements (Nnz) in the matrix, average and maximum nnz in row, nnz in the result matrix.

-Experiment is intended to measure the performance of matrix-matrix multiplication as $M \times M$.
+The experiment is intended to measure the performance of matrix-matrix multiplication as $M \times M$.
 Results of the evaluation presented in \autoref{fig:perftime} and \autoref{fig:perfmem}.
 Results averaged among 10 runs.
 The deviation of results does not exceed 10%.
 Best and worst results highlighted.
 Extra warm-up run, required for initialization and kernels compilation, is excluded from measurements.